Box Hill Circular walk

-Fork left off the main track, going through a wooden gate to the right of the fieldgate.
+- Fork left off the main track, going through a wooden side gate.
 Go uphill on this path, which soon opens out into a broad grassy area with increasingly fine views behind you as you climb.

-Where the grassy path levels out at the top, keep right.
-In the top right-hand corner go through a wooden kissing gate to the left of a fieldgate onto a track.
+- Where the grassy path levels out at the top, keep right.
+In the top right-hand corner go through a wooden side gate next to a fieldgate onto a track.
 Follow the track S for 800m, ignoring several turnings to the left.